SharbelKH/banking-system/README.md

 # Banking System

 ## Project description
-We will design a banking system
+We will design a banking system that allows users to create bank-accounts that is able to withdraw, deposit, check balance, transactions between users exc.

 ###